Food in China

 This Chinese baijiu is also slightly less expensive than the Maotai brand above.

-Luzhou Laojiao is one of the four oldest distilleries in China and originated way back during the Ming Dynasty.
+Luzhou Laojiao is one of the four oldest distilleries in China, renowned for its unique characteristics and production methods of distilled liquors, originating way back during the Ming Dynasty.

 Apart from its flavor, the Chinese value the tradition behind how this baijiu is made.